ellioh-thoto/ellioh-thoto.github.com/_posts/2012-12-26-manage_git_repository_under_dropbox.md

 - Clone a repo from an existing directory

-The repository should have been already shared with you viaDropbox.
+The repository should have been already shared with you via Dropbox.

 {% highlight bash %}
 git clone ~/Dropbox/myrepo.git